polytypic/Recalled/README.md

 I do not expect radical changes to the basic programming interface of the library, but there are still a few important robustness improvements that I have in mind for the implementation.
+See the end of this page for a description of planned improvements.

 ## Documentation